George Whitman: Shakespeare and Company

 Whitman's only child, Sylvia Whitman, was born in 1981.
 She now runs Shakespeare and Company with her partner, David Delannet.

 Whitman was awarded the Officier de l'Ordre des Arts et des Lettres in 2006, one of France's highest cultural honors.

 Whitman was the subject of a documentary titled Portrait of a Bookstore as an Old Man by Gonzague Pichelin and Benjamin Sutherland broadcast on the Sundance Channel in fall 2005.
-At the end of the film, he trimmed his hair using the flame of a candle, setting his hair on fire and then dousing it.

 On September 26, 2007, journalist Gerry Hadden's story on Whitman, his daughter Sylvia Whitman, and Shakespeare and Company aired on NPR's The World (a co-production of the BBC, Public Radio International (PRI), and the Boston radio station WGBH).

 Death

 Whitman died on December 14, 2011, at age 98, at home in the apartment above his bookshop.
 He is buried in the Père Lachaise Cemetery in the east of Paris.